 Many women strive for a larger bust size, but often, those who already have larger chests may feel differently.
 Shopping for tight fitting tops, exercising or sleeping can be difficult.
 Larger breasts can sag due to aging, weight fluctuation, pregnancy or breast feeding.
 This can give you a poor posture, neck and back pain, skin irritation, and make you uncomfortable in your own skin.

-The purpose of a breast reduction is to reshape the breast to better fit your body proportion.
+The purpose of a breast reduction is to reshape the breast to better fit your body frame and make you look and feel more proportionate.
 Smaller, lighter and firmer breasts are created by removing the excess fat, tissue and skin.
 This cosmetic surgery can make you feel positive and confident about your appearance.